souhail-5/zeed/README.md

 - Init Zeed within your project `zeed init`
 - Add an entry `zeed "I am a changelog entry"`
 - Add another entry `zeed "All changelog entries are saved within <your_project_dir>/.zeed/"`
-- Unify the entries `zeed unify`
+- Unify the entries and output the result `zeed unify`
+- Unify then copy/paste the result at a specific location of your changelog file `zeed unify -a "## Releases"`
 - Unify then delete the entries `zeed unify --flush`
 - Copy/Paste the unified entries in your current changelog file

 ## Advanced usage

-The following sections outline advanced usage topics: weights, channels and templates.
+The following sections outline advanced usage topics: weights, channels, templates and unifying.

 ### How to work with weights?
 Weights serve to sort the entries.
 Each entry is given a weight.
 The default given weight is `0`.
 Entries are sorted in descending order.